Does a Breast Lift Leave Scars?

-By 6 weeks post mastopexy, you can start using self-adhesive silicone strips, which work to effectively reduce surgical scars.
+By 6 weeks post mastopexy, you can start using self-adhesive silicone strips, which work to reduce surgical scars effectively.
 Silicone can even work on scars as old as 20 years.

 If you develop a keloid scar, a series of cortisone injections can be made directly into the scar to break down its hard, fibrous tissue, which can help to flatten and soften it.

 Melanin production can increase while your skin is healing.
 Daily application of hydroquinone cream can prevent the darkening of the skin around your scar.